Science Course Descriptions

 0338 Advanced Topics in Environmental Science

 Description: Advanced Topics in Environmental Science directly involves students in gathering, analyzing and reporting data from visits to a variety of natural ecosystems.
 Many of the lab experiences take place out of doors, in a variety of weather conditions.
-This is a unique and rigorous course.
+This is a unique and rigorous laboratory-based course.
 A personal connection to nature through environmental literature, projects, discussions and experiences help students develop understanding of and make connections between learning and real-world issues. major themes: Human Impact, global Challenges, Carrying Capacity, and Changing Ecosystems

 State Course: 03003A000, Environmental Science